sophmi/scytale/README.md

 - Kotlin/JS (browser and Node.js)
 - Kotlin/Wasm (browser and Node.js)

+## Contributing
+Scytale is not a general-purpose Kotlin Multiplatform cryptography library.
+Before contributing a new implementation, please open an issue to verify that the algorithm will be accepted - in particular, it must not be a modern one that users could reasonably assume would use a cryptographically-secure implementation (e.g. ECDHE, AES-GCM).

+See the [contribution guidelines](CONTRIBUTING.md) for further information.

 ## Licensing

 Scytale is dual-licensed under [Apache 2.0](LICENSE-APACHE) and [MIT](LICENSE-MIT).
 Users may use